Eternal Tears of Sorrow: Biography

 In spring 1994, they recorded a new demo, The Seven Goddesses of Frost.
 Then the band decided to change their name to something they felt more appropriate opting for Eternal Tears of Sorrow.
 Between 1994 and 1996 the band had a couple of songs on some compilation CDs in Europe and Canada, and recorded their debut, Sinner's Serenade.
 It took more than a year for the debut album to get released by X-Treme Records, a small underground label from Gothenburg in Sweden.
 After they recorded their second album, Vilda Mánnu, Spinefarm Records approached the band and soon they signed a deal with the label.

 Their third album, Chaotic Beauty (on which the band had three new members since Olli-Pekka Törrö had left the band), led to a European tour with Nightwish and Sinergy.
 Their fourth album, A Virgin and a Whore, went to the Finnish Album Top 40 charts.
 After releasing four albums, the band announced they were taking a break just after the release of A Virgin and a Whore; however, they broke up in January 2003.

 In February 2005, the band announced they were going to make a comeback.
 Their fifth album, Before the Bleeding Sun, was released in April 2006 (excluding releases in Russia and Japan that were released later).
 This album also went to the Finnish Album Top 40 charts, to No. 26.
 The band added two session members since Petri Sankala and Janne Tolsa were unavailable at that time.

 In late 2008, the band announced that Jarmo Kylmänen (who had been part of the band's song-writing team since 2005) had joined the band as an official member.
 Soon after that, their long-time drummer Petri Sankala left because of back pain.
 In early April 2009, it was reported that Risto Ruuth had left the band.
 They found a replacement, Mika Lammassaari, and started rehearsing for the postponed live shows originally planned for May.

 The band's sixth album, Children of the Dark Waters, came out in May 2009 through Suomen Musiikki in Finland, Massacre Records in the rest of Europe, and Marquee/Avalon in Asia.
 A new single, "Tears of Autumn Rain," was released in Finland and Japan as well as on the band's MySpace page.
 The other track on the single was a re-recorded version of "Vilda Mánnu" from their second album.
 Children of the Dark Waters charted at No. 19 at the Finnish Album Top 40 charts.

 The seventh album, Saivon Lapsi, was released in February 2013.

-Mika Lammassaari left the band in 2018 and Risto Ruuth joined the band again.
-Currently, the band is writing new material.
+On 2 February 2025, the band had announced on their social media that they had disbanded.